Tag: secure CI/CD pipelines

 One of the most overlooked aspects of GitOps security is access control.
 The principle of least privilege dictates that every user, service, and process should have only the permissions necessary to perform their tasks—nothing more.
 In GitOps, this means tightly controlling who can push changes to your Git repository and who can trigger deployments.

 For example, if your GitOps operator only needs to deploy applications to a specific namespace, ensure that its Kubernetes Role-Based Access Control (RBAC) configuration limits access to that namespace.
-For a comprehensive guide, see our Kubernetes Security Checklist.
+For a full guide, see our Kubernetes Security Checklist.
 Avoid granting cluster-wide permissions unless absolutely necessary.

 # Example: RBAC configuration for GitOps operator